Gman-Superfly/AKIRA/AKIRA_PSYCHE_ROADMAP.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*
+*Oscar Goldman, Shogu Research Group @ Datamutant.ai*

 *"The information is already there.
 We just need to read it.
 The leaders are in the attention weights.
 The field is computed before the lightning strikes.
 We hypothesize that attention has BEC-like structure.
 We hypothesize that collapse converts synergy to redundancy.
 What's hard to observe directly may be easy to observe dually.
 Use everything that's free.
 Detect every heresy.
 Test every hypothesis.
 Operate at the edge.
 The hypotheses that survive experiments become knowledge."*